JoKaBus/jonathankbusse/_publications/2024-06-14-epsteinlib.md

 - Efficient computation of the Epstein zeta function over the whole parameter range
 - C library for high-performance calculations
 - Python package (epsteinlib) available via `pip install epsteinlib` for easy integration
+- Mathematica wrapper included
-- Supports arbitrary lattices, dimensions, and power-law interactions
+- Supports arbitrary lattices, dimensions, wavevectors, shiftvectors and power-law interactions
 - Implements both standard and regularized Epstein zeta functions

 For more information on the properties of the Epstein zeta function and the underlying algorithm, please refer to our preprint: [https://arxiv.org/abs/2412.16317](https://arxiv.org/abs/2412.16317)